7 Things I Wish I Had Known About Yoga

 Vinyasa Yoga: This is a more athletic style of yoga that entails flowing from one posture into another.
 This is coordinated with your breath.
 Sequences may vary depending on the teacher you use.

-Iyengar yoga: Poses are held for a long time and relies on using props to help the person apply certain postures.
+Iyengar yoga: Poses are held for a long time and rely on using props to help the person apply certain postures.
 This style of yoga entails being methodical and slow with each pose.

 Kundalini yoga: Being more spiritual in nature, this yoga focuses on releasing trapped kundalini energy in your body.
 You work with your core and move faster, using various poses and breathwork.